-Developer contributions will be required to fund improvements to the Town Centre in order to mitigate any impact on the town centre retail offering.
+Developer contributions will be required to fund any improvements to the Town Centre in order to mitigate any impact on the town centre retail offering which is required to make the development acceptable in planning terms, is directly related to the development and is fair and reasonably related in scale and kind to the development.

-The following supporting information will be required as part of any planning application as a minimum, with the final scheme and level of supporting information agreed with MKC and OTC:
+The following supporting information will be required as part of any planning application as a minimum, with the final scheme and level of supporting information agreed with MKC:

-- An Archaeological Assessment will be required to demonstrate that the proposed development will not have an impact on heritage assets and archaeological deposits. - A Flood Risk Assessment and Sustainable Urban Drainage Strategy will be required which will detail a comprehensive approach to the management of surface and ground water management on site to include, balancing ponds, swales and other sustainable drainage measures. - A Transport Assessment and Travel Plan will be required to demonstrate safe access and egress from the site to ensure highway safety.
+- Development proposals should be informed by results of a programme of archaeological investigation undertaken to according to a written scheme of the investigation agreed in writing with the council's archaeological advisor.
+Where there are shown to be present, remains of national importance must be preserved in situ through the careful design and development, including careful use of layout and construction methods.
+Development resulting in loss of remains of regional or local interest will not be permitted unless it is shown that development proposals have sought to minimise the loss of remains and that areas of better preserved remains have been favoured for retention.
+Development proposals will be expected to provide mitigation of loss of archaeological remains through the provision of interpretation of the site's archaeological interest to increase public awareness and enjoyment of the area's past. - A Flood Risk Assessment and Sustainable Urban Drainage Strategy will be required which will detail a comprehensive approach to the management of surface and ground water management on site to include, balancing ponds, swales and other sustainable drainage measures. - A Transport Assessment and Travel Plan will be required to demonstrate safe access and egress from the site to ensure highway safety.
 In addition, the Transport Assessment will be required to demonstrate the traffic impact on the surrounding highway network together with proposals for sustainable transport linkages to bus routes, the pedestrian footway network and cycle routes to connect to existing and new networks.
 These dedicated pedestrian and cycle routes will connect to existing routes in the town but also provide links to the schools, open spaces, play areas, adjoining neighbourhoods, employment areas and the town centre.